 G-POWER Goal Setting

 A variation of the Hope Map intervention was used by Pedrotti and colleagues (2000) as part of the Making Hope Happen program for children and adolescents, called “G-POWER.”
 G-POWER is an acronym that will help students develop, plan and accomplish goals.
 G stands for Goals, followed by Pathways, Obstacles, Willpower, Evaluate the process, and Rethink and try again (Pedrotti et al., 2008,p.103 ).
-As students use this process in goal-setting, they will be more capable at achieving these goals and will experience increased hope in their ability to achieve said goals (Lopez et al., 2004).
+As students use this process in goal-setting, they will be more capable at achieving their goals and will experience increased hope in their ability to achieve said goals (Lopez et al., 2004).

 |Grade Level:||Upper elementary- 12th|